When you consider the word “strength,” what comes to mind? Hold on to that for a moment.

 (24) Religiousness: having coherent beliefs about the higher purpose and meaning of life

 The VIA-IS is a helpful tool when trying to understand fully what a person has to offer in a very systematic way.

-The VIA-IS does not add up all the strengths “theoretically assigned to a virtue” (Ruch et al., 2010).
-For example, the strengths assigned to wisdom, all have a similar characteristic in that they all require the “acquisition and use of knowledge” (Ruch et al., 2010).
-Significantly, it is very rare for an individual to display all the “strengths assigned to a virtue” (Peterson & Seligman, 2004).
+The VIA-IS does not add up all the strengths assigned to a virtue, and significantly, it is very rare for an individual to display all the strengths a virtue comprises (Peterson & Seligman, 2004).

 9 Useful Activities